 Pricing of Solar Shingles and a Note on the Demise of Dow’s PowerHouse Shingles

-With Dow Chemical, the average residential cluster would consist of approximately 350 solar panels, with an installation cost of approximately $20,000 or more.
-In this case, the “more” may involve additional federal or state taxes or less with incentives, depending on the geographic area.
+With Dow Chemical, the average residential cluster would consist of approximately 350 solar panels, with the installation cost of approximately $20,000 to $30,000.

 Dow Solar is out, Elon Musk and his version of the Tesla Solar Roof are in!